thlorenz/replpad/README.md

 .load           Load JS from a file into the REPL session

 .save           Save all evaluated commands in this REPL session to a file

+.talk           [off] Toggles whether the file content is evaluated with scriptie-talkie when it is piped to the repl
 ```

 **Note:** commands that toggle a setting like `.compact` take a second parameter: `on|off`.
 If it is ommitted the state